 Gatekeeper Accredited Service Provider means a service provider accredited by the Gatekeeper Competent Authority.

 Gatekeeper Competent Authority means the entity which approves an application for Gatekeeper accreditation.
-The Gatekeeper Competent Authority for PKI is the Australian Government Chief Information Officer, Australian Government Information Management Office, Department of Finance.
+The Gatekeeper Competent Authority for PKI is the Australian Government Chief Digital Officer, Digital Transformation Agency.

+Hardship Notice has the meaning given to it in section 72(1) of the National Credit Code.

 Identifier Declaration means the declaration set out in Verification of Identity Standard paragraph 4.

-Identity Agent means a Person who is an agent of a Subscriber and who:
+Identity Agent means a Person appointed in writing by a Subscriber, to act as the agent of the Subscriber, and who:

 (a) the Subscriber reasonably believes is reputable, competent and insured in compliance with Insurance Rule 2; and